sfu-discourse-lab/ufc-women-data-collection/README.md

 Then it counts the number of mentions of men and women names, pronouns, and other coreferences using the `coreferee` library.

 If there are more women than men mentioned, it is a woman paragraph, and vice versa.

+### 7. Organizing the corpus

+The previous step creates a subfolder for each article, and creates `equal.txt`, `genderless.txt`, `man.txt`, and `woman.txt` for each article.

+This step can sort of reverse the hierarchy where there are just 4 folders within a `corpus` folder representing each separation, and separate txt files within the folders for each article.